Reference

 We know all this.
 But the handwringing and doom and gloom about new and exciting and scary tools overshadow any possible benefit, to some.
 Honestly, I am shocked that people are not more excited about the possibilities.
 I am shocked that otherwise technically capable people who love technology and consider themselves technophiles haven’t seen the creative ways the tools remix endless pieces of ideas in genuinely astonishing and creative and beautiful ways, instead relegating it to some parlor trick, some passing fad.

 I would not have pegged Mr. Gemmell as a Luddite and I don’t think he is even entirely wrong.
 But I think many people are taking sides on the uses of these new AI art and AI writing tools without having seriously attempted to use them.
 Anyone who actually tries will quickly learn that the results tend to be unreliable at best.
 People who have spent months (probably no one has spent more than about 18 months using these tools seriously as of April 2023) getting good at this stuff may be good at making it look easy.
 But reliably finding and improving great images is not as automatic as many non-practitioners might think.
-My process to creating high-quality high-resolution poster-sized images is involved and convoluted, refined from months of experimentation.
+My process to create high-quality high-resolution poster-sized images is involved and convoluted, refined from months of experimentation.
 And the novel styles created by some AI art practitioners who plumb the tools’ depths lack any reference to any living human artist.
 These people are homesteading new frontiers.

 I think the framing that most people who use these tools casually can only create new things by “automated plagiarism” is not quite the right framing, but I would not hesitate to call it “automated fan art” or “automated remixing.”
 I think remixing enough influences (not just aping one angle), and finding and refining genuine gems that are coined from random input noise is not actually as trivial as plagiarism.
 In other words, what makes the work into art is not just the effort, and it’s not just the result, and it’s not just luck.
 It is some combination of the three.
 No matter what the tools.
 But when a skilled practitioner is able to go beyond luck and reliably produce high quality results with significant effort, who are we to say it cannot be called art?
 Why write yet another damn fiction novel in a world with 129 million ISBNs in 50 years?
 Because writers can’t not write.